-Oh, the taste of summertime – Grilled Potatoes and Onions wrapped up nice and neat in a “throw-away” foil packet, making clean-up a cinch.
+Oh, the taste of summertime – Potatoes and Onions on the Grill wrapped up nice and neat in a “throw-away” foil packet, making clean-up a cinch.
 Flavored with garlic and fresh rosemary, these enticing spuds are slightly charred which delivers a smoky characteristic throughout.

 I love it that the rain here in the Midwest has finally let up a bit and we’ve been able to pull the cover off the grill.
 Of course, I’ve been known to stand in the pouring rain and flip burgers while being soaked to the bone.
 There’s just something about the grill that brings out the “happy” in me!
 The distinct aroma in the air, a plateful of charred goodness and of course the chatter among friends and family hanging out on our deck.

 These Grilled Potatoes and Onions in Foil have contributed to many a meal at my house over the years.
 They have a sentimental place in my heart because of all the memories that are associated with them.
 Also, they are so so GOOD and easy!
 I think you will find this to be your go-to summertime side dish recipe as well.
 So here is my simple version of potatoes and onions on the grill.

 Why I love this Potatoes and Onions on the Grill Recipe:

 This recipe is easy and economical because there are only a few ingredients.
 Potatoes, onions, garlic, rosemary, a little bit of salt and pepper and a drizzle of olive oil.
 That’s it.
 Although the combination of flavors is simple, the tastiness of this dish along with the smokiness from the grill makes this one of my favorite side dish recipes.